 Flu season will likely add to the damage Covid-19 continues to inflict.
-As of late August, the pandemic had killed almost 180,000 people in the United States; the Centers for Disease Control and Prevention (CDC) estimates that influenza kills anywhere from 12,000 to 61,000 people every year.
+As of late August, the pandemic had killed more than 400,000 people in the United States; the Centers for Disease Control and Prevention (CDC) estimates that influenza kills anywhere from 12,000 to 61,000 people every year.
 That’s why it’s especially important that you learn the difference between Covid-19 symptoms vs. flu symptoms.

 Different viruses cause each illness, but the symptoms (such as fever, cough, fatigue, and body aches) are remarkably similar, making it difficult for patients and doctors alike to know the difference.
 Being able to tell the two illnesses apart is important because it can impact how they’re managed and because each disease progresses differently, says Natasha Bhuyan, MD, a family practice physician with One Medical in Phoenix.
+Note, however, that despite what we know about Covid-19, testing is the best, definitive way to distinguish between the two.
 This is what you need to know about what’s similar and what’s different between symptoms of Covid-19 and the flu.

 A pattern of symptoms

 While the symptoms of the flu vs. Covid-19 may not be that different, an August 2020 study in Frontiers in Public Health suggests that the order in which symptoms appear may help people tell them apart.
 The authors analyzed World Health Organization (WHO) data on almost 56,000 Covid-19 patients then, using a model based on the Google algorithm, predicted that the order in which symptoms appeared was slightly different in Covid-19 than with influenza.
 This was the same regardless of how severe the illnesses were, the study stated.